jseidman/cmapi/deploy/README.md

 More details are provided below for the process required to deploy a cluster via the CM API, but the following are the steps to test this application using EC2:

 * Deploy instances on Amazon EC2 using a supported OS.
 Testing was done with the following:
   * RHEL 6.5, ami-7df0bd4d (us-west-2c).
   * Instance type: m3.2xlarge
-* Update scripts/hosts.txt with cluster node hostnames, excluding the instance that will host the Cloudera Manager server -- this hostname will be updated in cmdeploy.cfg.
+* Update **scripts/hosts.txt** with cluster node hostnames, excluding the instance that will host the Cloudera Manager server -- this hostname will be updated in cmdeploy.cfg.
 Hostnames entered in this file should be the public hostnames.
-* Update cmdeploy.cfg:
+* Update **cmdeploy.cfg:**
-** Set cmserver to the public hostname of the instance to host the Cloudera Manager server.
+  * Set **cmserver** to the public hostname of the instance to host the Cloudera Manager server.
+Note that this host can also be used for master services such as the NameNode and Resource Manager.
-** Set pemfile to point to a valid AWS PEM file.
+  * Set **pemfile** to point to a valid AWS PEM file.
-** Set user to a valid user for the AWS instances.
+  * Set **user** to a valid user for the AWS instances.
 For RHEL/CentOS this is usually ec2-user.
 * ./setup-aws-hosts.sh cmdeploy.cfg
 * Install MySQL instance to host the Hive metastore and Oozie DBs:
 ** ./run_install_mysql.sh cmdeploy.cfg